kel4416/sidstar-demo/README.md

 2) Clone project from this repository
 3) Set up Github account
 4) Push project to your Github repository
 5) Set up AWS and the necessary Services
-6) Set up Github actions
-7) Deploy!!
+6) Deploy!!

 ### Download and install Intellij Community Edition
 You can download and install Intellij Community Edition from here